 Our business was founded on “doing the right thing” for our carriers and our customers.
 DMTB relies on carriers of all sizes and locales to help move customer shipments.
 We understand the importance of working with carriers and their teams of drivers and dispatchers.
 At DMTB, we apply 3 guiding principles to our entire business: Service, Stability, and Integrity.

-These guiding principles have allowed us to be successful for over 40 years and in 2009, our carriers nominated us as the National Association of Small Trucking Companies Broker of the Year.
+These guiding principles have allowed us to be successful for over 40 years and in 2009 and 2013, our carriers nominated us as the National Association of Small Trucking Companies Broker of the Year.
 We are proud of our carrier relationships and work hard to achieve success for all of our carrier partners.

 - 24 hour payment results in better cash flow for carriers with no hidden fees.